Toward Creating a More Informed Public

 How is the Council involved?

-Supported by a grant from the John S. and James L. Knight Foundation, the Council is supporting those working with the IRS in an effort to obtain clear guidance on the tax-exempt application process for nonprofit media groups that seek 501(c)(3) status.
+Supported by a grant from the John S. and James L. Knight Foundation, the Council is working with the IRS in an effort to obtain clear guidance on the tax-exempt application process for nonprofit media groups that seek 501(c)(3) status.
 With the support of the Knight Foundation, in 2012 the Council convened a group of leaders from the foundation and tax-exempt media sector to meet over the course of a year and engage on the challenges and opportunities presented by nonprofit media.
 On March 4, 2013, this group released a report entitled The IRS and Nonprofit Media: Toward Creating a More Informed Public .
 The report had five key findings about IRS treatment of these emerging organizations:

 - Applications for tax-exempt status are processed inconsistently and take too long;